When walking away feels wrong

 I don't want to support fornication, foul language, violence - though my mind can be quite crazy sometimes - or any of the stuff I feel is just straight out against my beliefs and/or God's word.

-At this rate, I will have barely anything to watch and not because the entertainment industry is lacking in movies and all of that - yeah, Hollywood doesn't lack in content.
-That doesn't exist.
+At this rate, I will have barely anything to watch and not because the entertainment industry is lacking in movies and all of that.
+No, the movie industry has thousands of products to offer but, most are not for me.

-Leaving the things that you are used to behind is grilling things and it gets nastier when you start to feel the negative side effects like restlessness.
+Leaving the things that you are used to behind is not pretty, epsecially when you start feelings restless.

 You start feeling uncomfortable, icky and irritable.
 You start thinking that you have to go back in order to stop this weird and consuming anxious feeling that you have.